 A short trip to Venice is potentially one of the most costly city breaks you can take.
-Even with a Venice Budget, why is this city so expensive?
+Even with a strict Venice budget, why is this city so expensive?

 Well, we noticed a few things that might explain this.
 Apart from the artists and artisans, not much is created or grown in Venice: Goods and materials have to be transported into outlying hubs, and then distributed throughout the city from there.

 Getting value for money isn’t the same as choosing the cheapest options.

 In the narrow streets, you’ll constantly see young guys delivering palettes of large boxes on wheeled carriers.
 These overheads contribute in part to the high taxes levied by the local government.

 The city is firmly on the “European Tour”, and attracts plenty of well-heeled visitors, notably Asians who are fast becoming the wealthiest tourists, popular with the Gondoliers.

 However, with the growing success and popularity of budget airlines, this dynamic is fast-changing.
 The smart Venetian businesses are learning to cater to a less affluent clientele.